FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 ### Behavior Correctness

-MLRsearch Specification by itself does not guarantee the Search ends in finite time, as the freedom the Controller has for Load selection also allows for clearly deficient choices.
+MLRsearch Specification by itself does not guarantee that the Search ends in finite time, as the freedom the Controller has for Load selection also allows for clearly deficient choices.

-Although the authors believe that any MLRsearch Implementation that aims to shorten the Search Duration (with fixed Controller Input) will necessarily also become good at repeatability and comparability, any attempts to prove such claims are outside of the scope of this document.
+{::comment}

+    [MB53]: I suggest we be factual and avoid use of «believe» and so on.

+    [VP]: Ok.

+    [MK]: Ok.
+    [MK]: Removed.

+{:/comment}

-For deeper insights, see [FDio-CSIT-MLRsearch].
+For deeper insights on these matters, refer to [FDio-CSIT-MLRsearch].

 The primary MLRsearch Implementation, used as the prototype for this specification, is [PyPI-MLRsearch].

 ## Quantities

+MLRsearch Specification
+{::comment}

+    [MB54]: "S" is used in the previous section, Please pick one form and be consistent through the document.

+    [VP]: S

+    [MK]: MLRsearch Specification.
+Done all.
+    [MK]: Edited.

+{:/comment}
-MLRsearch specification uses a number of specific quantities, some of them can be expressed in several different units.
+uses a number of specific quantities, some of them can be expressed in several different units.

-In general, MLRsearch specification does not require particular units to be used, but it is REQUIRED for the test report to state all the units.
+In general, MLRsearch Specification does not require particular units to be used, but it is REQUIRED for the test report to state all the units.
 For example, ratio quantities can be dimensionless numbers between zero and one, but may be expressed as percentages instead.

-For convenience, a group of quantities can be treated as a composite quantity, One constituent of a composite quantity is called an attribute, and a group of attribute values is called an instance of that composite quantity.
+For convenience, a group of quantities can be treated as a composite quantity.
+One constituent
+{::comment}

+    [MB55]: Please check

+    [VP]: Reformulate.

+    [MK]: Fixed punctuation and broken sentence.
+    [MK]: Edited.

+{:/comment}
+of a composite quantity is called an attribute.
+A group of attribute values is called an instance of that composite quantity.

-Some attributes are not independent from others, and they can be calculated from other attributes.
-Such quantites are called derived quantities.
+Some attributes may depend on others and can be calculated from other attributes.
+Such quantities are called derived quantities.

 ### Current and Final Values

-Some quantites are defined in a way that allows computing their values in the middle of the Search.
-Other quantities are specified in a way that allows their values to be computed only after the Search ends.
-And some quantities are important only after the Search ended, but their values are computable also before the Search ends.
+Some quantities are defined so that it is possible to compute their values in the middle of a Search.
+Other quantities are specified so that their values can be computed only after a Search ends.
+Some quantities are important only after a Search ended, but their values are computable also before a Search ends.

-For a quantity that is computable before the Search ends, the adjective **current** is used to mark a value of that quantity available before the Search ends.
+For a quantity that is computable before a Search ends, the adjective **current** is used to mark a value of that quantity available before the Search ends.
 When such value is relevant for the search result, the adjective **final** is used to denote the value of that quantity at the end of the Search.

 If a time evolution of such a dynamic quantity is guided by configuration quantities, those adjectives can be used to distinguish quantities.
-For example if the current value of "duration" (dynamic quantity) increases from "initial duration" to "final duration" (configuration quantities), all the quoted names denote separate but related quantites.
-As the naming suggests, the final value od "duration" is expected to be equal to "final duration" value.
+For example, if the current value of "duration" (dynamic quantity) increases from "initial duration" to "final duration"(configuration quantities), all the quoted names denote separate but related quantities.
+As the naming suggests, the final value of "duration" is expected to be equal to "final duration" value.

 ## Existing Terms

+{::comment}

+    [MB56]: I would delete.

+    [VP]: Not sure yet.

+    [MK]: Edited, instead of deleting.
+    [MK]: Edited.

+{:/comment}

 This specification relies on the following three documents that should be consulted before attempting to make use of this document:

-- RFC 1242 "Benchmarking Terminology for Network Interconnect Devices" contains basic term definitions.
+- "Benchmarking Terminology for Network Interconnect Devices" [RFC1242] contains basic term definitions.

-- RFC 2285 "Benchmarking Terminology for LAN Switching Devices" adds more terms and discussions, describing some known network benchmarking situations in a more precise way.
+- "Benchmarking Terminology for LAN Switching Devices" [RFC2285] adds more terms and discussions, describing some known network benchmarking situations in a more precise way.

-- RFC 2544 "Benchmarking Methodology for Network Interconnect Devices" contains discussions of a number of terms and additional methodology requirements.
+- "Benchmarking Methodology for Network Interconnect Devices" [RFC2544] contains discussions about terms and additional methodology requirements.

 Definitions of some central terms from above documents are copied and discussed in the following subsections.
+{::comment}

+    [MB57]: Please move this to a terminology section suggested above

+    [VP]: Ok for paragraph text...

+    [MK]: See my note re your comment to the Requirements Language section.
+We ended up keeping the Existing Terms section just before the MLRsearch specific terms for clarity and easier reading, based on feedback from BMWG.

+{:/comment}

 ### SUT

-Defined in [RFC2285] (Section 3.1.2) as follows.
+Defined in Section 3.1.2 of [RFC2285] as follows.

 Definition: